-Your FeederWatch Count Site should be an area with bird feeders that is convenient to observe, such as a backyard outside a kitchen or dining room window.
+Your FeederWatch count site should be an area that is convenient to observe, such as a backyard outside a kitchen or dining room window.
 Select an area as large as you can consistently observe from week to week.
-Be sure you can see the entire count site from one location.
+Your count site should include feeders, a water feature, and/or plantings that you maintain for birds.
+We prefer that you select a count site that you can observe from one vantage point, but multiple vantage points are acceptable so long as you never add counts together (if you see a male cardinal out your front window and a female cardinal out your back window, you should only report one cardinal because that’s the most you saw from one vantage point at one time).
 Choose obvious boundaries, such as the border of your yard or an area within a courtyard.
-Most count sites are roughly the size of two tennis courts.
+Most count sites are roughly the size of two tennis courts, but can be as small as a single feeder.
 Once you have chosen your site, count birds at this same site all season.

 Visit the Feeding Birds section for more information about how to create a count site that will be attractive to birds.

 The FeederWatch season always begins the second Saturday in November and runs for 21 weeks, ending on a Friday.
-The 2013-14 FeederWatch season begins on November 9 and ends on April 4.
+The 2020–21 FeederWatch season begins on November 14 and ends on April 9.
+The last day to start a two-day count is April 8.

 FeederWatch count days are two consecutive days when you count the birds at your feeders.
 Count days always come in pairs.
 Pick days that will maximize the time you have to count birds.
 Schedule your count days in advance, if possible.
 Do not change your count days just because you see remarkable numbers or kinds of birds.
 Doing so would bias your data.
 If you are unable to count during a particular week or count period, that’s okay.
 Your data are valuable even if you were only able to count on a few occasions.